Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 CT scans have many benefits that outweigh this small potential risk.
 Doctors use the lowest dose of radiation possible to obtain the needed medical information.
 Also, newer, faster machines and techniques require less radiation than was previously used.
 Talk with your doctor about the benefits and risks of your CT scan.

 Tell your doctor if you're pregnant.
-Another type of exam may be recommended, such as ultrasound or magnetic resonance imaging (MRI), to avoid the risk of exposing your fetus to the radiation.
+Although the radiation from a CT scan is unlikely to injure your baby, your doctor may recommend another type of exam, such as ultrasound or MRI, to avoid exposing your baby to radiation.

 In certain cases, your doctor may recommend you receive a special dye called a contrast material through a vein in your arm before your CT scan.
 Although rare, the contrast material can cause medical problems or allergic reactions.